-- a.
-Applicants who are not citizens of the United States must possess or be eligible for one of the following: - •J1 Clinical Visa - •Valid Employment Authorization Document - •Valid Permanent Resident Card - b.
-The following are not accepted for residency or fellowship training: - •J1 Research Visa - •J2 Dependent Visa - •H1B Visa - c.
+- c.
 Individual programs may limit the amount of time they will hold a position open for applicants to obtain appropriate immigration status. - d.
 More information is available Foreign National and International Medical Graduates Policy and Procedure. - 4.
 All resident selection must be made without unlawful discrimination in terms of age, color, disability status, national origin, race, religion or sex, in keeping with University of Louisville standards as an Affirmative Action/Equal Opportunity employer. - 5.
 The enrollment of non-eligible residents may be cause for withdrawal of accreditation of the involved program and/or the sponsoring institution.

-PROCEDURE & PROGRAM REQUIREMENTS ON RESIDENT SELECTION
+PROCEDURE & PROGRAM REOUIREMENTS ON RESIDENT SELECTION

 - 1. Recruitment processes are to be determined at the program level in accordance with ACGME and institutional policies. - 2.
 Programs should select from among eligible applicants on the basis of their preparedness and ability to benefit from the program to which they are appointed.
 Aptitude, academic credentials, personal characteristics, and ability to communicate should be considered in the selection.
-Personal interviews prior to selection are strongly encouraged.

-- 3. In selecting from among qualified applicants for first-year positions, sponsored programs must participate in the National Resident Matching Program (NRMP) or other national matching program when it is available. - 4.
+Personal interviews prior to selection are strongly encouraged. - 3.
+In selecting from among qualified applicants for first-year positions, sponsored programs must participate in the National Resident Matching Program (NRMP) or other national matching program when it is available. - 4.
 In selecting from among eligible applicants for positions other than the first-year positions, programs should select the most qualified candidates as listed in 2.a. above.
 Appointment to PGY2 (and above) positions is contingent upon candidates being issued a valid Kentucky medical licenses prior to the beginning of the training year.
 More information is available via the Medical Licensure Policy for Residents. - 5.
 All positions offered or matched are contingent upon successful completion and passing of a local and national Criminal Background Check (CBC).
 See the CBC Policy for additional information.

-UofL GME Foreign National and International Medical Graduates Policy and Procedure.
+$Uof L\ GME\ For eign\ National and International Medical\ Graduates\ Policy\ and\ Procedure.$